PetrusJKruger/2022ProverbsProject/Proverbs_1.md

 ## Proverbs 1: 1-33

 <sup>1</sup>
-The proverbs of Solomon, son of David, king of Israel:
+The proverbs of Solomon, son of David, king of Israel

 <sup>2</sup>
 for gaining wisdom and instruction, for understanding words of insight;